-The table below contains a line indicating whether increased independence was observed during CBI.
-Of the students aged 13 and up who were able to participate in CBI, 100% (10/10) showed an increased level of independence across their time participating in CBI.
+NYCACS EH tracks whether increased independence was observed during CBI.
+Of the students aged 13 and up who were able to participate in CBI, 88% (seven of eight) showed an increased level of independence across their time participating in CBI, coming close to meeting the goal of 100%.
+For the student who did not show an increased level of independence, interfering behavior (such as disrobing) necessitated that staff remain in close proximity to the student during CBI.